 Learning new weapons in the same school.

 As you grow in competence with your signature weapon, you begin to learn the ins and outs of basic fighting within your school.
 Although you may have never used a dagger before, you understand what end goes in the body and which end you hold.
 Although your training may have only ever been in a longsword, you understand the basic principles behind any other blade you encounter.
-To represent this, you can use any weapon within your school at a level below your current mastery.
+To represent this, you can use any weapon within your school at a level below your current skill in your signature weapon.
+Thus, if you are Expert in the Longsword, you are Competent with a dagger.
 In terms of number, your skill in the secondary weapon will be the base minimum for that level of competency.

 Getting better at secondary school weapons